Why should I keep records?

 You need good records to prepare your tax returns.
 These records must support the income, expenses, and credits you report.
 Generally, these are the same records you use to monitor your business and prepare your financial statement.

-Support items reported on tax returns
+Support items reported on your tax returns

 You must keep your business records available at all times for inspection by the IRS.
 If the IRS examines any of your tax returns, you may be asked to explain the items reported.
 A complete set of records will speed up the examination.